-Blanchard also appeared in front of the media with his mother to share their emotional journey back to find her home completely destroyed.
-With over forty scores to his credit, Blanchard is the most prolific jazz musician to ever compose for movies.
+Blanchard also appeared in front of the media with his mother to share their emotional journey to find her home destroyed.
+With over forty scores to his credit, Blanchard is the most prolific jazz musician ever composing for movies.
 Blanchard has remained true to his jazz roots as a trumpeter and bandleader on the performance circuit.
-He has recorded several award-winning albums for Columbia, Sony Classical and Blue Note Records, including In My Solitude: The Billie Holiday Songbook (1994), Romantic Defiance (1995), The Heart Speaks (1996), Wandering Moon (2000), Let's Get Lost (2001) and Flow (2005), which was produced by pianist Herbie Hancock and received two Grammy Award nominations.
+He has recorded several award-winning albums for Columbia and Sony Classical.
+Blue Note Records, including In My Solitude: The Billie Holiday Songbook (1994), Romantic Defiance (1995), The Heart Speaks (1996), Wandering Moon (2000), Let's Get Lost (2001), and Flow (2005), which was produced by pianist Herbie Hancock and received two Grammy Award nominations.

-In 2005, Blanchard was part of the ensemble that won a Grammy Award for Best Jazz Instrumental Album for his participation on McCoy Tyner’s Illuminations.
-In 2007, the Institute announced its "Commitment to New Orleans" initiative, which included the relocation of the program to the campus of Loyola University New Orleans from Los Angeles.
+In 2005, Blanchard was part of the ensemble that won a Grammy Award for Best Jazz Instrumental Album for his participation in McCoy Tyner’s Illuminations.
+In 2007, the Institute announced its "Commitment to New Orleans" initiative, which included relocating the program to Loyola University New Orleans campus from Los Angeles.